maxhoesel-ansible/ansible-collection-caddy/roles/caddy_server/README.md

 - The following distributions are currently supported:
   - Ubuntu 18.04 LTS or newer
   - Debian 10 or newer
-  - CentOS 8 or newer.
-Derivatives such as RockyLinux/AlmaLinux should also work but are untested.
+  - A CentOS 8-compatible distribution like RockyLinux or AlmaLinux.
+RockyLinux is used for testing
 - Supported architectures: Anything supported by upstream caddy should work
 - This role requires root access.
 Make sure to run this role with `become: yes` or equivalent